Medicine at School

 • The initial dose of a medication must be given by the parent/guardian.

-• Medication should be brought in by a parent/guardian or responsible adult, and the appropriate paperwork completed by the parent.
+• A parent/guardian or responsible adult should bring in medication, and the appropriate paperwork should be completed by the parent and physician.

 • Non-prescription medications must be labeled with the student’s name in the original container and must have an expiration date.
 Medication in plastic baggies or other non-original containers will not be administered.